 fact, you are seeing a process listening on a raw socket for protocols

 1 (ICMP) and 6 (TCP).
-Such behavior is common to both Trojans and some
+Such behavior is common to both legitimate software like

-portsentry.
-If you have these packages simply remove them.
-If
+you have the mentioned packages simply remove them to close the port.
+If you

-you do not, try netstat's -p (process) option to see which process
+do not, try netstat's -p (process) option to see which process is

 Yes, of course.
 The ports you are leaving open should adhere to your